 If you are homeschooled and craving a healthy dose of God's Word in the middle of your school day, then join us for our livestreamed HOMESCHOOL CHAPELS.
-Each Wednesday @ 11am EST from October through April (with the exception of a Christmas break) we will take approximately 30 minutes to dig into a passage of the Bible together.
+Each Wednesday @ 11am EST from September through April.
+We will take approximately 30 minutes to dig into a passage of the Bible together.
 We are excited to share the Truth of God with the love of God, so that your life can be changed to the glory of God.

 What age group is this designed for?

 This is designed for students in 6th - 12th grade.

 Each Wednesday the live video will be posted at the top of this page.
 You will be able to join the livestream 5 minutes before it starts at 11am.
 The link will also be emailed to anyone who signs up for weekly reminders.

 I missed the livestream, can I still watch the video?

 Yes!
 The video will be available at the top of this page for one week after it airs.
 Every Wednesday the new livestream will replace the previous week's link.

 Oct.
 12, 2022

 Oct.
 19, 2022